Glossary of Terms

 Education Specialists: Are teachers working with children and young people to learn skills in english and maths, including reading, spelling, writing, numerical operations and problem solving.

-Our professionals take a multidisciplinary approach to working with children and families.
-A multidisciplinary approach refers to a team of professionals from different disciplines each providing specific services for the child and family to meet their needs.
+Learning Links expert team of professionals take a multidisciplinary approach to working with children and families.
+A multidisciplinary approach refers to the collaboration of professionals across different disciplines, each providing specific services for the child and family to meet their needs.